saf1ya-c0d3z/LazyLoaderMealGenerator/README.md

 This project was designed to help employees with busy work schedules to map out their day but imputing reminders and appointments.
 By: The Lazy Loaders!
 AKA:
-David Lee
+David Lee,
-Sam Cott
+Sam Cott,
-John (Jack) Mabie
+John (Jack) Mabie,
-Safiya Shrader
+& Safiya Shrader

 ## Technologies Used
 * HTML
 * CSS
 * Bulma
+* Splide JS
 * Google Font
 * JavaScript
 * Rapid API